-7.17 Longevity Pay
+5.22 Longevity and Incentive Pay

-The City shall continue to provide longevity pay to employees based on continuous years of service, as defined immediately below:
+(a) The City shall provide longevity pay to employees based on continuous years of service, as defined in Section 5.20 (a8) as follows:

 Completed Years of Service Pay Percentage Increases

 5 years 2%

-For each completed year thereafter 1/2 %
+For each year completed thereafter 1/2%

 The maximum longevity pay percentage to be paid shall be ten percent (10%) of base pay.
-The "completed years of service" will be determined on January 1st and July 1st only and not on an employee's employment anniversary date.
+The "completed years of service" will be determined on January 1^{st} and July 1^{st} only and not on an employee's employment anniversary date.